aucad/aml-networks/readme.md

 This experiment uses full cross-validation holdout set and repeats experiments for different max iterations.
 Max iterations can be customized by appending to the command `ITERS="n0 … nk"`, e.g., `ITERS="5 20 0"`.
 Value `0` means attack default max iterations, and it varies by attack.
+<br/>:warning: Running this experiment on 8 core/32 GB RAM Linux box takes 24 h.

 ```
 make sample